 or pathway leader Simon Brook

 In addition to registering for the masters in advanced practice, if you study part time you will also need to register for your chosen individual modules of study each year once dates are published.
 You are eligible to study one or two modules 'stand-alone' if you wish before registering for the degree pathway.

 Postgraduate diploma - 60 ECTS* normally six taught modules

 MSc - 60 ECTS* from taught modules plus a 30 ECTS dissertation

 *All MSc advanced practice modules are credited using the new European Credit Transfer System (ECTS) which replaces the former Credit Accumulation and Transfer System (CATS).
 10 ECTS = 20 CATS.
 A masters degree is therefore 90 ECTS and a Post Graduate Diploma therefore 60 ECTS.

 If you have not achieved a first degree (Honours degree - 2:2 or above, or international equivalent), you may be considered for admission to the programme if you are an experienced practitioner, and can consequently demonstrate that you have acquired suitable experience and supportive qualifications.

 Typical entry requirements

 The entry requirements for the MSc in Advanced Clinical Practice (Advanced Nurse Practitioner and Advanced Practitioner) are:

-- A first degree (2:2 Hons or above) or equivalent in a relevant subject from an approved institution of higher education.
+- A first degree (2:2 Hons or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.